-- 25hours Hotel The Royal Bavarian ☆☆☆☆☆ – One of the funkiest designer hotel chains we have ever seen that has shaken up the entire scene and is rapidly expanding.
-Every hotel is still utterly unique and this location offers heritage with a twist.
+- 25hours Hotel The Royal Bavarian ☆☆☆☆☆ – One of the funkiest designer hotel chains we have ever seen and quickly shaking up the often tired hotel scene in cities it establishes in.
+We have also stayed at their Dusseldorf and Zurich locations and are just a little obsessed.
+Every hotel is still utterly unique and their Munich location offers heritage with a twist.
 Come of you are, 25hours offers a cozy sanctuary that even gay Ludwig would approve off.
-Expect plenty of hipsters, surprises and a hotel experience like no other.
+Expect plenty of hipsters, surprises, and a hotel experience like no other.

 - The Flushing Meadows Hotel ☆☆☆☆ – One of the best designer hotels in Munich and the most popular with our readers.
 Located on the top floors of an industrial bruising in the heart of Glockenbach.
 This is detail-orientated hotel and it really shows, from the spacious, sunny loft rooms complete with vegan/organic cosmetics by the Walachei to the fun roof-top bar and breakfast bar with panoramic views.
 You can even see the alps on a good day!
 Gay-popular for obvious reasons, this is a unique stay that big-chain hotels just can’t compete with.